nopaddleboat/Koopman_operator_predictive_control/README.md

 # Koopman_operator_predictive_control
-#This project contains simulation codes for the paper "Discrete System Linearization using Koopman Operators for Predictive Control and Its Applications"
+#This project contains simulation codes for the paper "Discrete System Linearization using Koopman Operators for Predictive Control and Its Applications"[2].

 #All the codes are Not commented and NOT optimized, but they should be easy to follow with the paper aside.